Gungriffon Blaze

 is a video game developed by Game Arts and published by Capcom and Working Designs in 2000, and by Swing!
-Deutschland in Europe in 2002 for PlayStation 2.
+Entertainment in Europe in 2002 for PlayStation 2.
 The game was a launch title on the PlayStation 2 in North America.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Eric Bratcher of NextGen said, "If you can buy one mech game, [Armored Core 2] will give you more for your money.
 But if you can afford two, this title is well worth your time."
 In Japan, Famitsu gave it a score of 33 out of 40.

 The game was a runner-up for "Action Game of 2000" Editors' Choice award at IGN's Best of 2000 Awards for PlayStation 2, which went to TimeSplitters.